nz brand comparison

 Budget-conscious premium buyers

-ZIWI Peak — 25–30% cheaper per day.
-Or K9 Natural frozen if you have the freezer space.
+ZIWI Peak for convenience.
+K9 Natural frozen if you’re committed to raw and have freezer space.

-We scanned NZ pet forums, Reddit, and Facebook groups.
-The consensus:
+From NZ pet forums, Reddit, and a few Facebook groups:

-• Owners who prioritise raw feeding philosophy prefer K9 Natural
+• Owners with a raw feeding background prefer K9 Natural and won’t compromise on it

-• Both have extremely high palatability — fussy dogs eat both eagerly
+• Both are highly palatable — fussy dogs eat either without complaint

-• The most common complaint about both is price
+• The most common complaint about both: price

 The bottom line